KC7-Foundation/kc7_data/envolvelabs2/README.md

 **Tracking Down a Click: OutboundNetworkEvents Data**

-When employees at Dai Wok Foods browse to a website from within the corporate network, that browsing activity is logged.
+When employees at EvolveLabs browse to a website from within the corporate network, that browsing activity is logged.
 This is stored in the **OutboundNetworkEvents** table, which contains records of the websites browsed by each user in the company.
 Whenever someone visits a website, a record of it is stored in the table.
 However, the user’s name is not stored in the table, only their IP address is recorded.
 There is a 1:1 relationship between users and their assigned IP addresses, so we can reference the **Employees** table to figure out who browsed a particular website.
 When a user visits a site, sometimes data from a lot of other sources are loaded as well.
 For example, images, assets, and other content may be hosted on content delivery network (CDN), which is used to deliver and load content quickly on a website.
 Sometimes, advertisements will also load from a particular website as well.

 If we want to figure out what websites Annie Jackson visited, we can find their IP address from the Employees table.